Hiking in France

 English is widely studied and spoken as a second language in France, but ordinary people in rural areas normally only speak French.
 Hiking in France without being able to speak and understand basic French will thus be frustrating.

-The best aspects of hiking in France are: the well-maintained and waymarked trail system; the widespread availability of maps and guidebooks (at least for those who read French); plentiful availability of quality campgrounds; balance, at least in rural France, between land that has buildings and other improvements, land that is being farmed or used as pasture, and land that is covered with more or less natural forests.
+Best aspects of hiking in France are: the well-maintained and waymarked trail system; the widespread availability of maps and guidebooks (at least for those who read French); plentiful availability of quality campgrounds; balance, at least in rural France, between land that has buildings and other improvements, land that is being farmed or used as pasture, and land that is covered with more or less natural forests.
 The worst aspects are: wetness in spring in most of lowland France (everywhere but the south-southeast, which has a drier Mediterranean climate); crowding in summer.
 Early fall is probably the best season, though campgrounds may be closed and it will be necessary to watch for hunters then.

-The French hiking trail system is centrally organized by the Fédération Française de la Randonée Pédestre (FFRandonée), which is also responsible for co-ordinating way-marking and maintenance, though the actual work is done by local hiking clubs.
+French hiking trail system is centrally organized by the Fédération Française de la Randonée Pédestre (FFRandonée), which is also responsible for co-ordinating way-marking and maintenance, though the actual work is done by local hiking clubs.
 An overview map of that trail system used to be included on the FFRandonée website, but I can't find there anymore.
 For many of the more popular trails, the FFRandonée has produced guidebooks, which include 1:50,000 topo strip maps, covering the trail itself plus a few kilometers on either side, a description of the trail (in French), plus a list of services available near the trail (hotels, campgrounds, stores, transportation) together with appropriate phone numbers and addresses.
 FFRandonée trails, both those for which guidebooks exist and those without guidebooks, are shown on all commonly available walking maps in France.
 These maps range in scale from 1:25,000 on up.
 Some walking maps are produced by the IGN, which is the official French government mapping agency, others are produced by private companies.

 Au Vieux Campeur is a major outdoors equipment store chain, with main store in Paris and branch stores elsewhere.
 They are comparable to REI, except with higher prices and less selection.
 Decathlon is the name of a discount sporting goods chain, which has stores all over Europe.
 They are roughly comparable to the outdoor section of Walmart, except with higher prices and better selection.